Dartvauder/NeuroSandboxWebUI/README.md

 * `Windows`

-1) Clone or [download](https://github.com/Dartvauder/NeuroChatWebUI/files/14618400/NeuroChatWebUI.zip) the repository.
+1) `Git clone` or [download](https://github.com/Dartvauder/NeuroChatWebUI/files/14618400/NeuroChatWebUI.zip) the repository.
 2) Unzip the archive file to any location
 3) Run the `install.bat` and wait for installation.
 4) After installation, run `start.bat`.